 Any reading/website you would recommend to stay updated?

 I try to read widely – i.e. current news, strategy updates, financial news.
 All these different elements mould the way companies will drive digital.
-TED talks are amazing – you get to listen to people from all walk of life, sharing their experiences and understanding of the world.
+TED talks are amazing – you get to listen to people from all walks of life, sharing their experiences and understanding of the world.

 Fun fact about you?